Gregory Rose (musician): Director

 In 1977, Gregory Rose directed Singcircle in a performance of Stockhausen's Stimmung at the Round House – the first performances of the work outside the original ensemble, the Collegium Vocales of Cologne.
 Subsequently Singcircle made a recording of that performance on the Hyperion Label.
 In 1978, they performed at the BBC Promenade concerts in the Royal Albert Hall.
 In 1985, Singcircle performed this work at the Barbican Centre with Karlheinz Stockhausen himself at the mixing desk.
 Rose has directed Singcircle in over 50 performances of Stockhausen's Stimmung throughout Europe.
 A BBC film about the work featuring Singcircle, 'Tuning In', was made in the 1980s.

 Rose was director of the CAGE AT 70 concerts, the Almeida Festival in 1982, during which time he made a film about Cage with Peter Greenaway for Channel 4, as part of the Four Composers series of films.
 In 1984 he directed another Almeida Festival series of concerts for Steve Reich's 50th birthday, REICH AT 50 and subsequently conducted several Reich works in collaboration with the composer, including performances of Tehillim.
 He was also Music Director for two of international designer Hussein Chalayan's London shows.

-Rose is currently the Music Director of the Jupiter Orchestra, Jupiter Singers, Singcircle and CoMA London Ensemble.
+Rose is currently the Music Director of the Jupiter Orchestra, Jupiter Singers and Singcircle.